UCF/Athena-Framework/docs/components/modal.md

 ---
 layout: docs
 title: Modal
-description: Learn how to use Athena's modals to add dialog prompts to your site.
+description: Use Athena's JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content.
 group: components
 ---